asikmydeen/professional-ai-chatbot/README.md

 # Professional AI Chatbot

-A customizable, professional-looking AI chatbot web component that can be integrated into any web application, regardless of the framework or library you're using.
+A secure, customizable, professional-looking AI chatbot web component that can be integrated into any web application.
+Works with any framework or vanilla JavaScript.

+## 🔐 Security-First Design

+This chatbot component uses a backend-centric architecture where:
+- **No API keys in the frontend** - All sensitive configuration lives on your backend
+- **Simple integration** - Just provide an endpoint URL
+- **Full control** - Your backend manages models, parameters, and rate limiting

 ## Table of Contents